 3. Clear Any Dust

-If your alarm is still beeping, try taking an air dust blower (similar to one used for keyboards) and blow inside the alarm’s vents.
+If your alarm is still beeping, even without a battery, try taking an air blower (similar to one used for keyboards) and blow inside the alarm’s vents.
 You can also do this while changing the batteries.

 4. Test Silent Button

 It’s always a good idea to test your smoke alarm.
 Sadly, sometimes those tests turn into your worst nightmare (where the smoke detector does not stop beeping).
 Additionally, the test/silent button can sometimes be pushed even when it was not intended.
 Either way, if your smoke alarm is still beeping after trying the three tactics above, remove the smoke alarm and test it without the batteries inside.

 Smoke detectors do not last a lifetime.
 If your smoke detector is more than 10 years old, the unit should be replaced.
 Likewise, if you tried all four solutions above, chances are, you need a new fire alarm.